 Tourism – JDA strives to develop tourism as a central growth engine for Jerusalem and to maximize the economic potential of the sector and create new jobs.
 The plan includes developing tourist infrastructure and tourism marketing “products” in the city.
 As part of these activities, JDA grants incentives to entrepreneurs and companies in the field of hotels and international conferences.

 Old City – Jerusalem’s Old City is a global tourism heritage site and tourism magnet for the world’s religions.
-JDA works to renovate, preserve, develop and maintain the Old City and its surroundings, including renovating the Walls, public areas, and the Mount of Olives; developing and improving access to the Old City and building promenades and viewpoints.
+JDA works to renovate, preserve, develop and maintain the Old City and its surroundings, including renovating sites and monuments, public areas, and the Mount of Olives; developing and improving access to the Old City and building promenades and viewpoints.
 JDA promotes a statutory plan for preservation and developing private and public spaces.
 JDA also operates to develop tourism products in the Old City.
 The government, the Ministry for Jerusalem and Diaspora Affairs, and the municipality have a multi-year investment plan totaling hundreds of millions of shekels.

 Park Jerusalem – JDA develops metropolitan parks based on preserving the natural areas surrounding the city and creating leisure activities in the lap of nature.
 These parks significantly influence quality of life.
 Park Jerusalem covers 3,750 acres and includes Haarazim Valley, Moza Valley, and the Tzofim Valley and Refaim Valley.
 The park’s cycle track is part of a 42 kilometer track circling the city.